 - Grease the two O-rings of the sensor with the silicon lubricant. - Introduce the sensor in the through-hull. - Gently screw the sensor nut until you feel a slight resistance. - Then rotate the body of the sensor to position the fool proofing notch as shown in figure 5. - Manually tighten the nut, to the thread root.

 Antifouling: the immersed surfaces of the speedometer log sensor will rapidly become covered with algae and seashells.
-Protect these surfaces using a thin coat of antifouling to guarantee the performance of your instruments.
+Protect the through-hull with a thin coat of antifouling.

 CAUTION: